Carolina House provides leading depression treatment to ensure long-lasting recovery for a healthier and more satisfying life.

 At some point or another, virtually everyone will experience moments of sadness.
 However, if an individual experiences prolonged bouts of sadness that are tied to continued feelings of hopelessness and helplessness, they might be struggling with a depressive disorder.
 Depressive disorders are a serious mental health disorders that can severely impact an individual’s ability to sleep, eat, participate in healthy interpersonal relationships, and otherwise meet the day-to-day responsibilities of a productive life.
 If symptoms such as these continue and treatment is not obtained, an individual with depression can begin isolate themselves from others, find it hard to meet these responsibilities, or develop thoughts of self-harm and/or suicide.

 Thankfully, depression is a highly treatable disorder.
-There are treatment options available that have been established to specifically address an individual’s co-occurring depression and eating disorder diagnosis.
-Some of these treatments can include medications that will help alleviate depression symptoms, education on how to recognize eating disorder symptoms, and therapeutic interventions that teach healthy coping skills to handle both conditions.
+There are treatment options available that have been established to specifically address an individual’s depression diagnosis.
+Some of these treatments can include medications that will help alleviate depression symptoms, education on how to recognize symptoms, and therapeutic interventions that teach healthy coping skills to handle conditions.
 Engaging in these forms of professional care can dramatically improve the lives of those afflicted with these mental health issues.
-By obtaining treatment services such as these, those who have depression and co-occurring eating disorders can reclaim a life that is happy, healthy, and free of their upsetting symptoms.
+By obtaining treatment services such as these, those who have depression can reclaim a life that is happy, healthy, and free of their upsetting symptoms.

 Statistics